 Direct access to the beach is only a gate away.

-The exterior of the conservatory in the garden.
+The exterior of the conservatory from the garden.

 The sunny garden.